taishi-nammoto/How-to-install-Mac-Optimized-TensorFlow-M1-/README.md

 conda env list
 ~~~

-Your current environment should be base under miniforge3.
+Your current environment should be base under miniforge3. <br>
+The output should have * /Users/username/miniforge3
 ~~~
 base       * /Users/username/miniforge3
 ~~~

 ## 4. Set variables